istio-ecosystem/sail-operator/docs/README.md

     default   True    Healthy   True     v1.21.0   2m
     ```

-5. Create namespace `bookinfo` and deploy bookinfo application
+4. Create namespace `bookinfo` and deploy bookinfo application

     ```bash
     kubectl create namespace bookinfo
-    kubectl label namespace bookinfo istio.io/rev=default
+    kubectl label namespace bookinfo istio-injection=enabled
     kubectl apply -n bookinfo -f https://raw.githubusercontent.com/istio/istio/release-1.22/samples/bookinfo/platform/kube/bookinfo.yaml
     ```
+Note: if the `Istio` resource name is other than default, you need to label the namespace with the revision name.

-6. Perform the update of the control plane by changing the version in the Istio resource
+5. Perform the update of the control plane by changing the version in the Istio resource

     ```bash
-    cat <<EOF | kubectl apply -f-
-    apiVersion: operator.istio.io/v1alpha1
-    kind: Istio
-    metadata:
-      name: default
-    spec:
-      namespace: istio-system
-      updateStrategy:
-        type: InPlace
-        inactiveRevisionDeletionGracePeriodSeconds: 30
-      version: v1.21.2
-    EOF
+    kubectl patch istio default -n istio-system --type='merge' -p '{"spec":{"version":"v1.21.2"}}'
     ```

-7. Confirm the istio resource version was updated
+6. Confirm the istio resource version was updated

     ```bash
-    kubectl get istio -n istio-system
+    $ kubectl get istio -n istio-system
     NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   VERSION   AGE default   1           1       1        Healthy           v1.21.2   12m
     ```

-8. Delete `bookinfo` pod to trigger sidecar injection with the new version
+7. Delete `bookinfo` pod to trigger sidecar injection with the new version

     ```bash
-    kubectl delete pods --all -n bookinfo
+    kubectl rollout restart deployment -n bookinfo
     ```

-9. Confirm that the new version is used in the sidecar
+8. Confirm that the new version is used in the sidecar

     ```bash
-    kubectl get pod -n bookinfo -l app=details -o yaml | yq '.items[].spec.containers[].image' docker.io/istio/examples-bookinfo-details-v1:1.19.1
-    docker.io/istio/proxyv2:1.21.2
+    istioctl proxy-status
     ```
+The column `VERSION` should match the new control plane version.

 ### RevisionBased
-When the `RevisionBased` strategy is used, a new Istio control plane instance is created for every change to the Istio.spec.version field.
+When the `RevisionBased` strategy is used, a new Istio control plane instance is created for every change to the `Istio.spec.version` field.
 The old control plane remains in place until all workloads have been moved to the new control plane instance, then, the old control plane is deleted.

 #### Example using the RevisionBased strategy

 Prerequisites:
 * sail-operator needs to be installed.
+* Deploy `IstioCni` resource.
+* `istioctl` is installed.

 Steps:

-1. Create the `istio-system` and the `istio-cni` namespaces.
+1. Create the `istio-system` namespace.

     ```bash
     kubectl create namespace istio-system
-    kubectl create namespace istio-cni
     ```

-2. Create the `Istio-cni` resource

-      ```bash
-      cat <<EOF | kubectl apply -f -
-      apiVersion: operator.istio.io/v1alpha1
-      kind: IstioCNI
-      metadata:
-        name: default
-      spec:
-        version: v1.21.0
-        namespace: istio-cni
-      EOF
-      ```

-3. Create the `Istio` resource
+2. Create the `Istio` resource

     ```bash
     cat <<EOF | kubectl apply -f-